tytydraco/yessleep/out/My_mother_told_me_I_was_the_lucky_one_Im_trying_to_figure_out_what_she_meant.md

 “I think I’d better get to sleep,” I said, instinctively moving away from her.
 “It’s getting late.”

 She put a hand on my ankle.
-Even though the covers, I could tell that her touch was different.
+Even through the covers, I could tell that her touch was different.
 Her grip was stronger than it should have been, and it felt cold through the cotton.

 “One more,” she said.
 “And then you can sleep.”